jeremyleenz/Invoices/README.md

 ## Trade-offs
 - **UI**: One list screen only (no details screen, no sorting).
 I chose to display individual line items on the list screen for this task, but in a production app they would likely be better placed in a details screen.
 - **Tests**:
-  - Only unit tests (JUnit 4 for setup simplicity)
+  - Only unit tests (JUnit 4 for easier setup)
   - No UI/snapshot tests
-  - Mock services used, in a production app I would also add `MockWebServer` integration tests with JSON responses
+  - Mock services used.
+In a production app I would also add `MockWebServer` integration tests with JSON responses.
-- **Domain layer**: Added to demonstrate layering and separation of concerns.
-In a production app, I would keep it if business logic grows, or consider omitting it if it stays thin.
+- **Domain layer**: Added to demonstrate layer separation.
+In a production app, I would keep it if the business logic grows, or consider omitting it if it stays thin.
 - **Code quality**: No linter or CI
-- **Error handling**: All errors treated the same (empty, network, parsing)
+- **Error handling**: All errors treated the same for simplicity (empty, network, parsing)
 - **Currency**: Assumed all values are AUD
-- **Mapping**: Functions are in the ViewModel/Repository for simplicity
+- **Mapping**: Extension functions in the ViewModel/Repository to streamline the logic
 - **Repository**: No interface in this project.
-In a production app, I would expose one for fakes in tests (e.g., `InvoiceRepository`, `InvoiceRepositoryImpl`, `FakeInvoiceRepository`)
+In a production app, I would expose one for faking in tests (e.g. `InvoiceRepository`, `InvoiceRepositoryImpl`, `FakeInvoiceRepository`)
 - **Pagination**: Not implemented.
-The endpoint is static and small, so I kept a single fetch for simplicity.
+The endpoint is static and small, so I kept it as a single fetch for simplicity.

 ## Future improvements
 - Add a details screen to display invoice line items more fully